CptSpaceToaster/elderberry/README.md

 #### Procedurally generated content gone awry with large lists and random selection

-Easily generate compliments, insults, "character ideas", and "things to do"
+Easily generate "compliments", "insults", "character ideas", and "things to do"

-# Usage:
+## Usage:

 ```
 $ ./elderberry.py -h